thunderrabbit/robnugen-journal-entries/2019/10/02i-think-i-fixed-pagination-on-my-site.md

 Using $paginator instead of $pages as the variable name helped a lot.
 I guess Hugo looks for that variable by default in the pagination bits.

+##### 13:02 Thursday 03 October 2019 JST

+The site is failing on Netlify for some reason, but I set up a new Netlify site that will hopefully get me sorted.

+But that's not why I'm writing.

+I wondered why my existing server was not serving the site; I set it up to be updated whenever I push the public directory to the server.

+(check check check) ohhh there's your problem!

+It makes a difference if I WIPE THE `.git/` DIRECTORY by WIPING the `public/` directory to debug all this. hahah oops.

+But that's not why I'm writing ...